-The Signature Courses at The University of Texas at Austin (Undergraduate Studies 302 and 303) introduce students to new ways of learning through a myriad of subjects and topics by connecting students with distinguished faculty members in unique learning environments.
-In this rigorous intellectual experience, students develop advanced collegelevel skills in research, writing, speaking, and discussion through an approach that is both interdisciplinary and contemporary.
-These classes range from the arts and humanities to the hard sciences, but every class has unique components that help students throughout their college career and beyond.
-All students are required to take a Signature Course to fulfill university Core Curriculum requirements.
+The Signature Courses at The University of Texas at Austin (Undergraduate Studies 302 and 303) introduce students to collegelevel learning through a myriad of topics taught by distinguished faculty members in unique learning environments.
+In this rigorous intellectual experience, students develop advanced academic skills in research, writing, speaking, and discussion through an approach that is both interdisciplinary and contemporary.
+These classes range from the arts and humanities to the hard sciences, and every class has unique components that help students throughout their college career and beyond.
+All students are required to complete a Signature Course to fulfill university Core Curriculum requirements.
 Transfer students have the option to register for Transfer Signature Courses.